Daij-Djan/WasteRemoval/README.md

 ##License
 Tool is technically designed to be released to the app store.
 It's something I threw together real quick because I needed the functionality.
 Pragmatically viewed this was a waste of time :D
-#The tool may serve as a 'teaching example' and I therefore release it under BSD
+#The tool may serve as a 'teaching example' and I therefore release it under MIT